Anthology of Rural Life

 The project responds to the challenge of capturing the complexity of rural life in contemporary Europe, particularly in the face of socio-economic transformations, environmental concerns, and the effects of globalisation.
 It aims to reflect the changing landscapes, cultures, and traditions of rural areas while avoiding romanticised or oversimplified representations.

-The central research question is framed around understanding how rural life in contemporary Europe can be critically examined and represented through photography:
+The central research question is framed around understanding how rural life in contemporary Europe can be critically examined and represented through photography, in particular, the following questions:

-How do global forces such as migration, technology, and environmental crises affect rural communities and landscapes, and how can these changes be documented through visual ethnography?
+• How do global forces such as migration, technology, and environmental crises affect rural communities and landscapes, and how can these changes be documented photographically?

-The project investigates the socio-cultural transformations occurring in rural Europe due to economic globalisation, environmental crises, and technological advancements.
+The project charts the socio-cultural transformations occurring in rural Europe due to economic globalisation, environmental crises, and technological advancements.
 Specifically:

-The project intends to provide new insights into the representation and understanding of rural life within the academic fields of rural sociology, visual culture studies, and environmental anthropology.
-By using photography as both an artistic and ethnographic tool, it contributes to:
+The project intends to provide new insights into the representation and understanding of rural life within the academic fields of rural sociology, visual culture studies, and environmental anthropology, by using photography as both an artistic and archival practice.

 This falls within the academic framework of multi-sited ethnography (studying rural life across various European regions) and photographic surveys that explore social and cultural transformations, as well as the critical geography of rural spaces.